Xposed-Modules-Repo/com.statusbarmod.hook/README.md

 ## ⚙️ Compatibility

 - ✅ Android 10 → Android 13 (crdroid with Android 11 not works, systemUI crash)
 - ✅ MIUI
+- ✅ HyperOS
+- ⚠️ ColorOS --> It works partially; the R icon and 4G appear, but without bars.
-- ⚠️ Android 14+ → Not supported (breaking changes)
+- ⚠️ Android 14+ → Not supported (breaking changes in some ROMs)

 ---